CookInternational/corporate/README.md

 1mt6mEqqPajvsXzUb6DKuxoIhVEkiMXx8SP2rqyEMI_Q
 ```

-Use only these approved tabs:
+Use only these existing tabs:

 ```txt
 Config